Core Course

 BA, DipEd, BTh, MA(World Religions), CertIV in TAA

-Senior Lecturer in Intercultural Studies,
+Senior Lecturer in Intercultural Studies, Tabor

-Deputy Chair, National Leadership Team, Missions Interlink and Member of Australian Lausanne Committee
+Deputy Chair, State Leadership Team, Missions Interlink

 Biblical perspectives on poverty and community development